dell/csm-docs/content/v1/replication/deployment/powerscale.md

 * `replication.storage.dell.com/remoteStorageClassName` points to the name of the remote storage class.
 If you are using replication with the multi-cluster configuration you can make it the same as the current storage class name.
 * `replication.storage.dell.com/remoteClusterID` represents the ID of a remote cluster.
 It is the same id you put in the replication controller config map.
 * `replication.storage.dell.com/remoteSystem` is the name of the remote system that should match whatever `clusterName` you called it in `isilon-creds` secret.
+* `replication.storage.dell.com/remoteAccessZone` is the name of the access zone a remote volume can be created in.
+* `replication.storage.dell.com/remoteAzServiceIP` AccessZone groupnet service IP.
+It is optional and can be provided if different than the remote system endpoint.
+* `replication.storage.dell.com/remoteRootClientEnabled` determines whether the driver should enable root squashing or not for the remote volume.
 * `replication.storage.dell.com/rpo` is an acceptable amount of data, which is measured in units of time, that may be lost due to a failure.
 > NOTE: Available RPO values "Five_Minutes", "Fifteen_Minutes", "Thirty_Minutes", "One_Hour", "Six_Hours", "Twelve_Hours", "One_Day"
 * `replication.storage.dell.com/ignoreNamespaces`, if set to `true` PowerScale driver, it will ignore in what namespace volumes are created and put every volume created using this storage class into a single volume group.
 * `replication.storage.dell.com/volumeGroupPrefix` represents what string would be appended to the volume group name to differentiate them.

+> NOTE: To configure the VolumeGroupPrefix, the name format of \'\<volumeGroupPrefix\>-\<namespace\>-\<System IP Address OR FQDN\>-\<rpo\>\' cannot be more than 63 characters.

-* `Accesszone` is the name of the access zone a volume can be created in
+* `Accesszone` is the name of the access zone a volume can be created in.
+* `AzServiceIP` AccessZone groupnet service IP.
+It is optional and can be provided if different than the PowerScale cluster endpoint.
-* `IsiPath` is the base path for the volumes to be created on the PowerScale cluster
+* `IsiPath` is the base path for the volumes to be created on the PowerScale cluster.
-* `RootClientEnabled` determines whether the driver should enable root squashing or not
+* `RootClientEnabled` determines whether the driver should enable root squashing or not.
 * `ClusterName` name of PowerScale cluster, where PV will be provisioned, specified as it was listed in `isilon-creds` secret.

 After figuring out how storage classes would look, you just need to go and apply them to your Kubernetes clusters with `kubectl`.